 Peak load (defined as 90/10 load)

-The load levels and the associated power factors are defined in Sections 5 and 6 of the ISO New England Planning Technical Guide.
+The load levels and the associated power factors are defined in Section 2.2 of the Transmission Planning Technical Guide.

-Active and Passive Demand Resources available for a given study year will be utilized for assessments of Planning Transfer Capability.
-Section 11.8 of the ISO New England Planning Technical Guide lists how Demand Resources are modeled in base cases.
+Active Demand Capacity Resources (ADCR), On-Peak Demand Resources and Seasonal Peak Demand Resources (collectively referred to as passive Demand Capacity Resources) available for a given study year will be utilized for assessments of planning Transfer Capability.
+Section 2.3.11 of the Transmission Planning Technical Guide lists how demand resources are modeled in base cases.

 Transmission Use Assumptions

-The ISO-NE tariff does not provide means for long-term transmission service reservations of its Pool Transmission Facilities (PTFs).
+The Tariff does not provide a means for long-term transmission service reservations of its Pool Transmission Facilities (PTF).
 Therefore, no firm or non-firm transmission reservations are modeled.

 Loop Flow Assumptions

 Generation dispatches in New York have a significant impact on loop flow through New England, particularly in Massachusetts and Connecticut.
-The network models explicitly model the tie-lines between the New York and NE control areas.
-Therefore, there are no loop flow adjustments required for assessments of ISO-NE interface Planning Transfer Capability.
+The network models explicitly model the tie-lines between the New York and New England Control Areas.
+Therefore, there are no loop flow adjustments required for assessments of the ISO interface planning Transfer Capability.
 Any parallel path impacts on inter- and intra-regional interfaces are captured in the simulation results.

 Other Modeling Assumptions